mprinc/webpack.js.org/src/content/configuration/externals.md

 - `result` (`string` `[string]` `object`): Describes the external module.
 Can accept a string in the format `${type} ${path}`, or one of the other standard external formats ([`string`](#string), [`[string]`](#string-1), or [`object`](#object))
 - `type` (`string`): Optional parameter that indicates the module type (if it has not already been indicated in the `result` parameter).

-As an example, to externalize all imports where the import path matches a regular expression you could do the following:
+As an example, to externalize all imports <span class='important'>where the import path matches a regular expression</span> you could do the following:

 __webpack.config.js__